FrancescaV/GettingAndCleaningData/README.md

 ###    4. Appropriately labels the data set with descriptive variable names.

-- Here I use the data frame "feat_meanStd" created above plut the last 3 columns which I add by hand
+- Here I use the data frame "feat_meanStd" created above plut the last 3 columns which I add by hand:

   *colnames(dat_meadStd) <- c(feat_meanStd$V2, "activity", "subject", "type")*

 - Get rid of "-" and "()".
-For this I use gsub() to substitute characters
+For this I use gsub() to substitute characters:

   *names(dat_meadStd) <- gsub("-m", "M", names(dat_meadStd))*